HaiyangPeng/careyou/README.md

 - 2025.5.7 fix bug of rag.
 - 2025.5.9 tts supports.
 - 2025.5.10 two voice models.
+- 2025.5.16 merge into EmoLLM.

+## 🤖 How to run
+The code can be directly run on modelscope gpu.
+If you do not have this resource, please modify some details to run it on your local server.
+- step1: create a repo named careyou in modelscope and copy all the files under `careyou` to the repo.
+- step2: obtain langsearch API key (free) and set it as an env var `LANGSEARCH_API_KEY`.
+- step3: run the application through modelscope platform.

 ## 🙏 Acknowledgments
 We are grateful to Modelscope for supporting this project with resources.